-Divan beds are one of the best choices you can get when it comes to buying a new bed.
-These box-type beds are simple in design but high in practicality, versatile and easy to style.
-If you’re considering buying a divan bed and want to know more about them before you order one, or if you’ve decided you want to buy one but are having trouble deciding which would be the right one for you, this buying guide is for you.
+Divan beds are one of the best choices when buying a new bed.
+These box-type beds are simple in design but high in practicality, versatile, and easy to style.
+If you’re considering purchasing a divan bed and want to know more about them before you order one, or if you’ve decided you want to buy one but are having trouble deciding which would be the right one for you, this buying guide is for you.

 What is a divan bed?

 Divan beds are built to last, and typically, they’ll consist of a wooden frame (some have metal frames, though) and come in two pieces which you then put together.
 Most divan beds sit on castors (wheels), which is preferable if you have carpets for manoeuvrability.